-If the confidence levels overlap when comparing the scores for two or more countries on the same GSoD (attribute) index, the difference between the scores is not statistically significant.
+If the confidence levels overlap when comparing the scores for two or more countries on the same GSoD (attribute) index, the difference between the scores is less than two standard deviations and is therefore not statistically significant at the p=0.05 level.
 Similarly, overlapping confidence intervals for different years when comparing the scores of one country for a particular GSoD index also indicates that the difference is statistically insignificant.
 More generally, short-term fluctuations are hard to capture and should be interpreted with caution, while it is usually possible to be certain about longer-term trends.